By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 Beyond the primary purpose of allowing users to switch between their view of main and archived list of internship application(s),

-also helps to verify that the archive
+list and archival also helps to verify that the archive and unarchive commands are used appropriately.

-an internship application when it is already in the archival — doing so will raise an exception.
+This means that a user should not archive an internship application when it is already in the archival — doing so will raise an exception.

-command in the main list as well.
+This is identical for the unarchive command in the main list as well.

 4.6.1.1.
 Implementation